osteele/p5.libs/p5.vector-arguments/README.md

 [p5.js Vectors](https://p5js.org/reference/#/p5/createVector) with the [p5.js
 Shape functions](https://p5js.org/reference/#group-Shape).

-It enables usage such as this:
+It enables usage such as this, where the argument to `circle()` (and other shape functions) can be a Vector:

 ```js
 function setup() {